mfaisalkhatri/selenium4poc/README.md

 1. How do I select a value from Table?
 2. How do I tick and untick checkboxes using selenium
-3. How do I right click using selenium?
+3. How do I right-click using selenium?
 4. How do I drag and drop using selenium?
-5. How do I write code to login and logout using Selenium?
+5. How do I write code to log in and logout using Selenium?
 6. How do I pass multiple test data value using DataProvider in tests?
 7. How do I mouse hover an element using selenium?
 8. How do I download a file using Selenium?